Ivan Cleary: Coaching career

-After leaving the Warriors Cleary originally intended to join the Huddersfield Giants in the Super League but instead retired to take up an opportunity to join the Sydney Roosters as the NSWRL Premier League coach.
-In 2004 he coached the team to the Premiership.
+After leaving the Warriors, Cleary originally intended to join the Huddersfield Giants in the Super League but instead retired to take up a coaching opportunity with the Sydney Roosters.
+He was Sydney's NSWRL Premier League head coach in 2003 and 2004, winning the latter premiership.

 New Zealand Warriors

+Cleary returned to New Zealand as assistant coach for the 2005 season.
+In September 2005, Cleary was appointed as the club's head coach.

 Cleary coached New Zealand to the 2011 NRL Grand Final against Manly; they lost 24–10.
 In the following weeks, Cleary announced he was leaving to join Penrith.

 Penrith Panthers

 Early season injuries and some poor form from the Penrith Panthers saw a tough start to Cleary's return to Sydney with Penrith sitting 15th after Round 19 of the 2012 NRL season with a 4–13 record.
 In 2014, Cleary took Penrith to the preliminary final before losing to Canterbury.

-He was also named Dally M coach of the year in the same season.
-He was fired on 19 October 2015 after avoiding the wooden spoon with a final round victory over Newcastle.
+He was named Dally M coach of the year in the same season.
+He was released the following season after avoiding the wooden spoon with a final round victory over Newcastle.